Daniel7Sly/ABIS-csharp/ABIS Actions.md

 ## Operations

-Operations are used to make comparations and operations.
+Operations are used to make comparations and Arithmetics.
 To do an operation you have open and close `( )` and inside the operation you want to do.
-You can use variable to, like showned below where we are summing 5 to the value of `$a` (a is num):
+You can use variables to, like showned below where we are summing 5 to the value of `$a` (a is num):

 Ex: `($a + 5)`